Second stimulus check: Here's who could be first to get a new payment and how soon it may come

 Below, we piece together when a new direct payment could arrive if more funds do come through this year.
 And we explain a priority system based on check delivery that could determine if you get your money first or last.

 Meanwhile, CNET's stimulus check calculator can estimate how much you might receive.
 Here's how to report your missing $500 for dependents and how these 9 million people can claim a stimulus check.
+Here are the top six things to know about stimulus checks.
 This story is regularly updated.

 What a new stimulus check schedule may look like